gcarvajal1222/Sentiment-Analysis-NYT-Immigration-Articles/README.md

 Folder: 1-NYT API Data Extraction
 1. Created R notebook
 2. I followed the steps to extract articles in a table like structure using https://www.storybench.org/working-with-the-new-york-times-api-in-r/
-3. Raw data from 1981-2020 is present in Exctracting NYT API.
+3. Raw data from 1981-2020 is present in Exctracting NYT API including 21455.
 Only first paragraph is included

 # Second Step: Preprocessing